Retarded room temperature Hamaker coefficients between bulk elemental metals: Numerical results

-It is well-known that the small separation (non-retarded) limit leads to the non-relativistic van der Waals force that scales as $\propto{l}^{-3}$ and that the large separation (fully retarded) zero temperature limit leads to the Casimir-Polder force that scales as $\propto{l}^{-4}$ \cite{Lifshit2,Lifshit5}.
-After translating to the Hamaker coefficient\,\cite{HamakerP}, the above imply a Hamaker constant $\propto{l}^{0}$ as $l\to0$ and also a Hamaker function $\propto{l}^{-1}$ as $l\to\infty$.
+After translating to the Hamaker coefficient\,\cite{HamakerP}, the former two asymptotic limits imply a Hamaker constant $\propto{l}^{0}$ as $l\to0$ and also a Hamaker function $\propto{l}^{-1}$ as $l\to\infty$.
 The most straightforward way to capture such a functional behavior is by considering a simple fraction $1/(a+bl)$.
 Given the complicated extended-in-frequency optical response of metals, we shall adopt a sum of two simple fractions, \emph{i.e.}

 with the unknown material dependent parameters $a,b,c,d$ determined by least square fits to the computed Hamaker coefficients.
 Since it is customary to express the Hamaker coefficients $A$ in zJ and the semi-space separations $l$ in nm, then $a,c$ will be typically expressed in (zJ)$^{-1}$ units and $b,d$ typically expressed in (zJ$\cdot$nm)$^{-1}$ units.
+It should be pointed out that the exact asymptotic limits generate two rigorous constraints for the $a,b,c,d$ parameters: